Tap Water & Pure Water

 A TDS (Total Dissolvable Solids) Meter is a device which measures the number of impurities in water and usually measures them in Parts Per Million (PPM), showing the results on the meter.
 By way of example, we ran a test of the tap water in our area and it showed 118 PPM.

 If you have had a water leak, or think you might have one, but cannot find it.
-Get in touch with our team today and we will be glad to help you guide the process of one of our leak detection engineers coming to your property (domestic or commercial leak detection) to help find and fix your water leak.
+Get in touch and we will be glad to help you guide the process of one of our leak detection engineers coming to your property (domestic or commercial leak detection) to help find and fix your water leak.